-Great news, Facebook has announced your audience can listen to your episodes directly on your Facebook page.
+Great news, Facebook has announced that your audience can listen to your episodes directly on your Facebook page.
 So what does this mean for podcasters?
 And how will this new feature help you promote your podcast on Facebook?

-- Facebook Ads for Podcasters
+- Creator Studio for Podcasters

-- Facebook Groups for Podcasters
+- Events Feature for Podcasters